Long-legged buzzard: Dietary biology

 A long-legged buzzard taking flight.

 Although frequently described as sluggish, the long-legged buzzard appears by most accounts to be a fairly active and powerful predator.
 This species often hunts by pounces on unwary prey from a variety of lookout perches.
 Long-legged buzzards, like many Buteo, regularly still-hunt, using tallish or high perch sites or mounds, spending long periods of time scanning the ground.
 Regular perch sites while hunting may include power poles, pylons, powerlines, boulders, rocky outcrops and dead and sometimes live trees.
 They also will watch for prey whilst standing on the ground, sometimes right by the entrance of a prey's burrow.
 No less often, they may hunt on the wing from hovering or active flight.
 During hunting on the wing they often hang in the air, at up to about 30 m above the ground, for sometimes several minutes, before dropping steepwise and making a short stoop.
 It is likely that the habitat being used and dictating availability of perches or sloping land from which to watch the ground dictate the variations in hunting modes seen in this species.
 Often the preferred hunting habitat is fairly open including upland steppe, arid semi-desert and cultivated fields.
-Occasionally they've been recorded in small towns as engaging in "stampeding" of pigeons resting on ledges, crevices and under the eaves of old buildings by suddenly flying up using the cover of the buildings and catching them as they rise.
+Occasionally they have been recorded in small towns as engaging in "stampeding" of feral pigeons resting on ledges, crevices and under the eaves of old buildings by suddenly flying up using the cover of the buildings and catching them as they rise.
 Long-legged buzzards are known to visit jungle or grass fires in order to capture displaced prey, often engaging in this along with other raptors.
 The long-legged buzzard has a fairly typical diet for a Buteo, having a generalist opportunistic diet overall, but with a preference for small mammal prey.
 Somewhat more so than many Buteo species, long-legged buzzards tends to take a great number of reptiles as prey, from fairly small to quite large sizes as well.
 More secondary prey types include birds, insects, other invertebrates and very rarely other types of vertebrates.
 The dietary biology of the long-legged buzzard is rather less well-documented than that of common buzzard, even in the European portion of their range, still nearly 200 prey species have been described for it.
-Staple prey, i.e. vertebrates, for long-legged buzzards taken generally fall in body mass between 20 g and 1500 g.
+Staple prey, i.e. vertebrates, for long-legged buzzards taken generally fall in body weight between 20 g and 1500 g.
 Scavenging for carrion is not uncommon in long-legged buzzards, having been reported extensively on dog (Canis lupus familaris) carcasses in Romania, however carrion seems to be only regularly ingested during the non-breeding season.